 Enter Pierre Pėrignon, son of a prosperous bourgeois family, who in 1668 joined the Benedictine monastery at St. Pierre de Hautvillers.
 The order by that time deigned to accept non-noble commoners as monks and would dub them dom, a title drawn from the Latin word for lord, dominus, to make up for their lack of a traditional aristocratic handle.

 Dom Pėrignon was put in charge of wine making and wine storage, both critical to the survival of the monastery which had fallen on hard times with only a few monks left and things in a sorry state.
 The way the story is told in France, it was during a pilgrimage south and a stay with fellow Benedictines at the monastery of St. Hilaire in Limoux that he learned the ancestral method of making sparkling wine.
-However he learned of their techniques, he spent the rest of his life developing and perfecting the idea.
+Indeed armed with their techniques, he spent the rest of his life developing and perfecting the idea.
 By the time of his death in 1715, champagne had become the preferred wine at the court of Louis XIV and the wine of choice of the fashionable rich in London.
 Technically, Dom Pėrignon was a master at choosing the right grapes to blend to make the initial wine; then he abandoned the ancestral technique of interrupting the fermentation of the wine in the cuve or vat and let the wine complete its fermentation; next, to deal with the problem of dregs caused by the second fermentation in the bottle, he developed the elaborate practice of rotating each bottle by a quarter turn, a step repeated every day for two or more months and known as the remuage (click HERE for an illustration); it is said that professionals can do 40,000 bottles a day.

 To all that, one must add that he found a solution to the “exploding bottle problem”; as the pressure of the CO2 that creates the bubbles builds up during the fermentation in the bottle, bottles can explode spontaneously and even set off a chain reaction.
 To deal with this, Dom Pėrignon turned to bottle makers in London who could make bottles that could withstand the build-up of all that pressure.
 Also, that indentation in the bottom of the bottle (the punt or kick-up in English, cul in French) was modified; better corks from Portugal too entered into it.

 Putting all this together yielded the champagne method.
 Naturally, wine makers in other parts of France have applied this process to their own wines, making for some excellent bubbly; these wines used to carry the label “Mėthode Champenoise” or “Champagne Method.”
-While protection of the right to the term Champagne itself is even included in the Treaty of Versailles, more recently, a restriction was made to the effect that only wines from the Champagne region could even be labeled “Champagne Method.”
+While protection of the right to the term Champagne itself is even included in the Treaty of Versailles, more recently, a restriction was added to the effect that only wines from the Champagne region could even be labeled “Champagne Method.”
 So the other wines produced this way are now called crėmants (a generic term for sparkling wine).
 Thus we have the Crėmant d’Alsace, the Crėmant de Bourgogne, the Crėmant de Touraine and even the Crėmant de Limoux.
 All in all, these crėmants constitute the best value in French wines on the market.
 Other countries have followed the French lead and do not use the label “Champagne” or “Champagne Method” for sparkling wines; even the USA now follows the international protocol (although wines labeled Champagne prior to 2006 are exempt).

 Admittedly, champagne is a marvelous beverage.
 It has great range and goes well with steak and with oysters.
 The sound of the pop of a champagne cork means that the party is about to begin.
 Of course, one key thing is that champagne provides a very nice “high”; and it does that without resorting to high levels of alcoholic content.
 Drolly, at wine tastings and similar events, the quality of the “high” provided by the wine is never discussed directly – instead they skirt around it talking about legs and color and character and what not, while the key thing is the quality of the “high” and the percentage of alcohol in the wine.
 So how do you discuss this point in French itself?
 Mystère.
 In effect, there is no way to deal with all this in French, la Langue de Voltaire.
 The closest you can come to “high” is “ivresse” but that has a negative connotation; you might force the situation and try something like “douce ivresse” but that doesn’t work either.
 Tis a mystère without a solution, then.
 But it is the main difference between a $60 bottle of Burgundy and a $15 bottle of Pinot Noir – do the experiment.